isabelc/Organized-Docs/readme.txt

 3. Single docs post with Table of Contents

 == Changelog ==
+= 1.1.8 =
+* Fix: Typo in function name stopped script from assigning default sort-order to existing posts.

 = 1.1.7 =
 * Fix: Docs would not display if custom sort-order was not set.
 Now, it is not necessary to set a custom sort oder.
 It remains optional.